makerdao/lockstake/lockstake-overview.md

 ### 7.a.
 FlapperUniV2

-Exposes a `kick` operation to be triggered periodically.
+Exposes an `exec` operation to be triggered periodically.
 Its logic withdraws DAI from the `vow` and buys `gem` tokens on Uniswap v2.
 The acquired tokens, along with a proportional amount of DAI (saved from the initial withdrawal) are deposited back into the liquidity pool.
 Finally, the minted LP tokens are sent to a predefined `receiver` address.

 Note that as opposed to the first version of FlapperUniV2, the SLE aligned version was changed so that the `lot` parameter it receives on `kick` indicates the total amount the flapper should consume (and not just the amount to sell).